III. B North - East Region

 The entire area is perfect to camp in the field.

-The overnight accommodation is available in Dulovo.
+The overnight accommodations are available in Dulovo.
 Very little information for Dulovo is available here:

 http://www.guide-bulgaria.com/NC/silistra/dulovo/dulovo